ObjectDB Database Search

 Schema Update

-The configuration element supports renaming packages, classes and fields in ObjectDB databases as a complementary operation to renaming or moving these elements in the IDE during source code refactoring.
-Only these schema changes are specified in the configuration file.
-As explained in chapter 2
+The configuration element supports renaming packages, classes, and fields in ObjectDB databases.
+This is a complementary operation to renaming or moving these elements in your IDE during source code refactoring.
+You specify only these schema changes in the configuration file.
+As explained in

 Is ObjectDB better than competing object databases?